Cornerstone-OnDemand/modelkit/docs/examples/tf_hub.md

 # Quick load with `modelkit`

-We can now load the model by creating a `TensorflowModel` class and configuring it with information we just get from the model
+We can now load the model by creating a `TensorflowModel` class and configuring it with information we just got from the model.

 Note that we have to declare a "virtual" asset `"asset": "use"` to directly set an asset path `/tmp/use` (without the 1 directory)